 We recognize royalty revenue when the sale occurs under the terms of our third-party royalty arrangements.
 Currently, our third-party royalties are recognized on an estimated basis and adjusted if needed, when we receive notice of amounts we are entitled to receive.
-We typically receive notice of royalty revenues we are entitled to and billed on a quarterly basis in the quarter immediately following the royalty reporting period.
+We typically receive notice of royalty revenue we are entitled to and amounts are billed on a quarterly basis in the quarter immediately following the royalty reporting period, and adjustments have not been significant.

-Software Services
+Professional Services

 As noted above, some of our software arrangements include services considered highly interdependent or highly interrelated or require significant customization to meet the customer's desired functionality.
-For these software arrangements, both the software licenses and related software services revenue are not distinct and are recognized over time using the progress-to-completion method.
+For these software arrangements, both the software licenses and related professional services revenue are not distinct and are recognized over time using the progress-to-completion method.
 We measure progress-to-completion primarily using labor hours incurred as it best depicts the transfer of control to the customer which occurs as we incur costs on our contracts.
 Contract fees are typically billed on a milestone basis as defined within contract terms.
 We record amounts that have been invoiced in accounts receivable and in deferred revenue or revenues, depending on whether the revenue recognition criteria have been met.
-When software services are distinct, the fee allocable to the service element is recognized over the time we perform the services and is billed on a time and material basis.
+When professional services are distinct, the fee allocable to the service element is recognized over the time we perform the services and is billed on a time and material basis.